 Osteopaths take an integrated approach to health care, so we require a lot of information from you to help us accurately understand your complaint and then work to provide you with the most suitable treatment.

-Osteopaths do careful and skilled examination by touch, picking up details that help us determine areas of sensitivity, inflammation, joint restriction, muscular tightness and other tissue changes that may be relevant to your complaint.
-Assessing how your well body moves both actively and passively also gives us important information.
+Osteopaths do careful and skilled examination by touch, picking up details that help us determine areas of sensitivity, inflammation, joint restriction, muscular tightness, and other tissue changes that may be relevant to your complaint.
+Assessing how well your body moves both actively and passively also gives us important information.
 The physical examination will involve looking closely at the affected region and then assessing it in the context of the rest of your body.
-Any important functional tests will also be performed, such as a neurological and cardiovascular assessments.
+Any important functional tests will also be performed, such as neurological and cardiovascular assessments.

 After the examination we will have a good idea as to what has happened and will discuss with you how best to address the issue.
 Occasionally the next step will be a referral for diagnostic images (ultrasound, x-ray or MRI scans), or a visit to your GP or another health care professional, but in most cases, with your consent, we will be able to start osteopathic care so you can start feeling better.